Madame Butterfly - Detroit Opera

 LIGHTING DESIGNER: YUKI NAKASE LINK

-A CO-PRODUCTION OF DETROIT OPERA, CINCINNATI OPERA, SAN DIEGO OPERA, UTAH OPERA, AND PITTSBURGH OPERA
+A CO-PRODUCTION OF DETROIT OPERA, CINCINNATI OPERA, UTAH OPERA, AND PITTSBURGH OPERA

 Artists